chef/automate/components/automate-chef-io/content/docs/delivery_truck.md

 ### Configure default.rb

 In the **default.rb** recipe, define how this project is to be deployed.
-This is a normal Chef recipe that is executed by the Chef Client, so do the same in this recipe as you would do in any other.
+This is a normal Chef recipe that is executed by the Chef Infra Client, so do the same in this recipe as you would do in any other.

 ### Promote the Project